energy-storage-analysis/LDES-Survey/cap_cost/datasets/gov/DERA/README.md

 # DERA

 Data manually pulled from October 2022 [Preismonitor PDF](https://www.deutsche-rohstoffagentur.de/DERA/DE/Produkte/Rohstoffpreise/Preismonitor/preismonitor_node.html) published by the German Mineral Resources Agency (DERA).
-The average prices from 2017-2021 were used where available.
+The average prices from 2017-2021 were used where available, and the year is set to 2019 for inflation adjustment.
 Prices from Shanghai Metals Market (SMM) were not included as they are already a source used in this work.